-If you are experiencing issues that feel unmanageable, you reach the point that you have difficulty concentrating and/or feeling motivated, or have anxiety or feelings of depression that interfere with your ability to function, you may want to consider talking with someone in CAPS (Counseling and Psychological Services).
-We have a range of services to help you navigate issues that are impacting your ability to be healthy, well, and productive.
-You can learn more about the confidential mental health services available on campus by visiting https://harrisburg.psu.edu/ or by calling (717) 948-6025.
+If you are experiencing issues that feel unmanageable, you reach the point that you have difficulty concentrating and/or feeling motivated, or have anxiety or feelings of depression that interfere with your ability to take care of yourself or your daily responsibilities, please consider talking with someone in CAPS (Counseling and Psychological Services).
+We have a range of services to help you navigate issues that are impacting your ability to be healthy, well, and productive at college.

+You can learn more about the confidential mental health services available on campus by visiting the Counseling and Psychological Services website or by calling (717) 948-6025 Monday through Friday 8am to 5pm.
 CAPS is located on the 2nd floor of the Student Enrichment Center, Suite 205.
 You can access crisis services 24/7/365 by calling 1-877-229-6400 or by texting "LIONS" to 741741.
 Find us on Instagram or on Facebook.